Are All Foods Purified?

 Mark 7:4 When they come from the marketplace, they do not eat unless they wash.
 And there are many other things which they have received and hold, like the washing of cups, pitchers, copper vessels, and couches.

-The Pharisees taught that if a person ate some food with unwashed hands – and ate a speck of dirt – he became defiled.
+The Pharisees taught that if a person ate some food with unwashed hands he became defiled.

 Mark 7:5 Then the Pharisees and scribes asked Him, “Why do Your disciples not walk according to the tradition of the elders, but eat bread with unwashed hands?”

-The Pharisees found fault with Jesus, but now Jesus found fault with the Pharisees.
+The Pharisees found fault with Jesus’s disciples, but Jesus proceeded to correct the Pharisees.

 Mark 7:6 He answered and said to them, “Well did Isaiah prophesy of you hypocrites, as it is written: ‘This people honours Me with their lips, But their heart is far from Me.